About the Arboretum

 Location

-Northeast Washington, DC, with entrances on New York Avenue and R Street.
-There are research locations in Washington, DC; Beltsville, Maryland; and McMinnville, Tennessee.
+Northeast Washington, D.C., with entrances on R Street NE and New York Avenue NE.
+There are additional (non-public) research locations in Beltsville, Maryland, and McMinnville, Tennessee.

 Size